nasa/Common-Metadata-Repository/search-app/docs/api.md

 The JSON response contains all the fields in the ATOM response, plus the the following fields:

-* associations - a map of the concept ids of variables and services that are associated with the collection.
+* associations - a map of the concept ids of concepts that are associated with the collection.
+* association-details - a map of the concept ids, optional revision ids, and optional data of concepts that are associated with the collection.
 * platforms - a list of platform short names of the collection.
 * service_features - a map of service features for OPeNDAP, ESI and Harmony services.